ilja89/task2022/docs/README.md

 Copy one of them end change to php.ini.
 When modifying this file, things should work.

 ## First time setup

+### Development in Windows using WSL

+If you are using Windows as main environment and want to run Charon (much) faster, you can try running it using WSL.
+Needed steps are described in file wsl.md

+We would recommend to do first install without using WSL (that is, use instructions from current file).
+As next step, you can remove all containers, images and volumes from Docker and try WSL.
+The install process is very similar.

 ### Get Charon